 Horse Cave is a very small city located in the state of Kentucky.
 With a population of 2,270 people and just one neighborhood, Horse Cave is the 184th largest community in Kentucky.

-When you are in Horse Cave, you'll notice that it is more blue-collar than most other communities in America.
-51.06% of Horse Cave’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Horse Cave is a blue-collar town, with 51.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Horse Cave is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Horse Cave who work in office and administrative support (15.55%), healthcare (7.69%), and sales jobs (5.89%).

 Overall, Horse Cave’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.